SystemsApproach/sdn/uses.rst

 the fabric.
-For example, BNG-equivalent functionality, which could be packaged as a *Virtual Network Function (VNF)* running on a general-purpose processor, is instead programmed directly into a white-box switches.
+For example, BNG-equivalent functionality, which could be packaged as a *Virtual Network Function (VNF)* running on a general-purpose processor, is instead programmed directly into a white-box switch.
 This practice is sometimes called *VNF off-loading* because the packet processing is moved from the compute servers into the switches.
 This is a great example of what happens when switch data planes become programmable: developers write software